Reading Time: 10 minutes

 higher ed email marketing

 Example: Here’s another “before and after.”
-Again, this is simply too mysterious to warrant a click.
+Again, this is too mysterious to warrant a click.
 Prospective students will not be swayed by clichéd messaging.
 They need more reason than vague allusions to click on your school’s message.
-The second subject line would be much more effective.
-Enticement lies in discovering what those thousands of reasons are, and the sender is very good about identifying both the school and the program.

 education subject line